The Best Dog Allergy Treatments, According To A Veterinarian

 Prescription allergy medicine for dogs

-Prescription allergy medications are way more effective than anything you could buy OTC, and making a vet trip to get a prescription will be totally worth it.
+Prescription allergy medications are way stronger than anything you could buy OTC, and making a vet trip to get a prescription will be totally worth it.

-“This is a monoclonal antibody that targets the itch mediator (IL-31) and prevents the signal of itch from going to the brain,” Dr. Harbour told The Dodo.
-“This is canine-specific — there is no drug like this in cats.”
+“This is a monoclonal antibody that targets the itch mediator (IL-31) and prevents the signal of itch from going to the brain,” Dr. Harbour said.

-It works by suppressing a dog’s immune system so it doesn’t react so strongly to allergens and trigger all those annoying symptoms.
+An oral medication that's a pretty popular option among pet parents is Apoquel.
+It works by suppressing a dog’s immune system so it doesn’t react as strongly to allergens and trigger all those annoying symptoms.

 “This is also an immune-modulating medication given in the form of a capsule,” Dr. Harbour said.
 “This does much more for the inflammatory aspect than the other two.”